Ask any experienced Baton Rouge car accident lawyer about traffic and car accidents and they will likely all give you the same answer – HECTIC!

 3. Call for Medical Assistance

 If anyone involved in the accident incurred injuries, the other parties present should call for an ambulance.
 It is important not to move people who incurred spine or head injuries.
 Also, those whose limbs are trapped by vehicle parts, as the shock may aggravate their injuries.
+This is also important if you do end up contacting a car accident lawyer.
+It will give an accurate representation of any injuries resulting from the accident.
+Your medical records will be a key piece for your Baton Rouge car accident lawyer.

 4. Report the Accident to the Baton Rouge Authorities